Golden Age Weaponsmiths Escort Carriers:

 Payload: 40 missile cells in the launcher.
 One long range missile or two medium range missiles may be carried per cell.
 The ship will often carry 8 cells in each launcher (32 cells total) with two medium range missiles each and the other cells loaded with one long range missile each.

 - MK 45 Single Barrel Five Inch (127 mm) Naval Gun: The gun is very reliable although it fires at a relatively slow rate (20 rounds per minute).
-The gun was carried on many ship classes until well into the twenty first century.
+The gun was carried on many ship classes until well into the Twenty First century.
 The guns can be used against other ships, against ground targets, and against aircraft.
 The five inch guns can also use rocket assisted projectiles for extended range.

 Sensor, Communication, and Other Equipment:

 The ship comes standard with only very basic systems but more advanced systems may be added at extra cost and reduction in the amount of aircraft or power armor capacity in some cases.
 No Escort Carriers have been fitted with sonar or any noise reduction features.
-The standard vessel comes with generic radar (equal to robot vehicles), communication systems (equal to robot vehicles), and basic ESM (detect another radar system at 125% of the range of the transmitting radar):
+The standard vessel comes with generic radar (equal to robot vehicles), communication systems (equal to robot vehicles), and basic ESM (detect another radar system at qround 125% of the range of the transmitting radar):

 - Medium Range Radar: Standard Radar Unit from out of main Rifts book.
 The system is used primarily to track aircraft for take off and landings.
 Radar system has a 100 mile (160.9 km) range.
 This system does not reduce the number of fighters or power armors for the ship

-- SPY-1D+ Phased Array Radar: Powerful and flexible pre-rifts radar system that is comprised of four panels that each emit radar waves.
+- SPY-1D+ 3-D Multifunction Phased Array Radar: Powerful and flexible pre-rifts radar system that is comprised of four panels that each emit radar waves.
 Less advanced than the phased radar system fitted on the Coalition ships but still powerful.
-If allowed by the horizon, the system can track out to 175 nautical miles (201.4 miles / 324.1 km) and can simultaneously track and identify up to 288 targets at one time.
+If allowed by the horizon, the system can track out to 201.4 miles (175 nautical miles / 324.1 km) and can simultaneously track and identify up to 288 targets at one time.
 The system controls missile launched from the long range missile launchers and the system can track and guide each individual missile to a individual target for up to 96 targets.
 If a target is eliminated, missiles are automatically guided to a new target.
 The system can also control missiles launched from other linked vessels as well and can also act as fire control for gun mounts.
 This system is cumbersome and requires a large superstructure.
 Because of this, the system and support equipment costs the ship the ability to carry 2 aircraft or 20 power armors as well as being expensive.

 - Advanced Communication Package: Give the ships the ability of multi-direction communication of 800 miles (1290 km) as well as direction communication out to 500 miles (800 km) to up to 20 individual targets.
 The system also has 20 laser/microwave communication systems that are only limited by line of sight (Range of about 100,000 miles (161,000 km).
 This communication system and support equipment is fairly large and reduces ships ability to carry 1 aircraft or 10 power armors.